Anusree Roy: Television work

-She played Nurse Patel on the TV show Remedy in 2014 and 2015.
-She was a story editor for Remedy in its first season.
-She was an Executive Story Editor, on season 5 of CTV/SyFy's Killjoys.
-She has been an Executive Story Editor and Consulting Producer on Nurses, season one and two respectively on NBC/GlobalTV.
-She has been the Consulting Producer of Transplant on NBC/CTV.
+She played Nurse Patel on the television series Remedy in 2014 and 2015.
+She was also a story editor for Remedy in its first season.
+She was an executive story editor on season 5 of sci-fi drama Killjoys.
+She has been an executive story editor and consulting producer, respectively, on the first two seasons of Nurses.
+She was a consulting producer and writer on CTV's Transplant.